GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 {{RFC1035}}, or ip6.arpa for IPv6, as described in Section 2.5 of {{RFC3596}}).

-This mechanism should be treated as an extension of the AMT relay discovery procedure described in section 5.2.3.4 of {{RFC7450}}.
+This mechanism should be treated as an extension of the AMT relay discovery procedure described in Section 5.2.3.4 of {{RFC7450}}.
 A gateway that supports this method of AMT relay discovery SHOULD use this method whenever it's performing the relay discovery procedure, and the source IP addresses for desired (S,G)s are known to the gateway, and conditions match